Male teaching student with primary school children doing a classroom activity

 All successful candidates who receive an offer of a place for this course and choose the University of Chester as their Firm choice will be required to undergo checks with regards to their suitability to practice.

 A couple of months prior to admission to this course, the University will contact you to request that you complete a self-declaration form detailing any relevant convictions or other information that you believe may have an impact upon your ability to undertake work with children or vulnerable adults.
-You will also receive instructions on how to complete an online application for a Disclosure and Barring Service (DBS) check through the University as a registered body, there will be a charge for this.

-Please note that the University does not accept previous DBS checks from other registered bodies or the update service.
+Please note that the University does not accept previous DBS checks from other Registered Bodies or the Update Service.

-For details about the cost of the DBS and for further information please visit our DBS web pages
+For details about the cost of the DBS check and for further information please visit our DBS web pages

-Fees and funding
+Fees and Funding

-£9,250per year for a full-time course (2025/26)
+£9,535per year for a full-time course (2025/26)

-Our full-time undergraduate tuition fees for Home students entering University in 2025/26 are £9,250 a year, or £1,540 per 20-credit module for part-time study.
+Our full-time undergraduate tuition fees for Home students entering University in 2025/26 are £9,535 a year, or £1,590 per 20-credit module for part-time study.

 Students from the UK, Isle of Man, Guernsey, Jersey and the Republic of Ireland are treated as Home students for tuition fee purposes.